OpenCyphal-Garage/cyraft/README.md

     - [ ] Implement *Leader election*
       - at any given time each server is in one of three states: leader, follower or candidate
       - raft divides time into terms of arbitrary length, terms are numbered in concecutive integers
-      - current terms exchanged whenever servers communicate; if one server's current term is smaller than the other;s, then it updates its current time term
+      - current terms exchanged whenever servers communicate; if one server's current term is smaller than the other's, then it updates its current time term
       - if a candidate or leader discovers that its term is out of date, it immediately reverts to follower state
       - if a server receives a request with a stale term number, it rejects the request
       - RequestVote RPCs are initiated by candidates during elections